 In this article we outline changes to GST laws that affect relevant property transactions.
-These laws are set to take effect on 1 July 2018.
+These laws took effect on 1 July 2018.

 This guide is intended to provide buyers, sellers and real estate agents with a guide to their withholding obligations.
 We aren’t tax advisors, lawyers or accountants.
 Please seek the appropriate professional advice relevant to your personal circumstances.

-New laws that take effect on 1 July 2018 will require buyers of new residential premises and new residential subdivisions to withhold a prescribed amount at settlement and remit this amount to the ATO.
-The amount remitted will be then applied as a credit against the sellers GST obligations in respect of the transaction.
+New laws that took effect on 1 July 2018 require buyers of new residential premises and new residential subdivisions to withhold a prescribed amount at settlement and remit this amount to the ATO.
+The amount remitted is then applied as a credit against the sellers GST obligations in respect of the transaction.
 For the majority of contracts the new GST laws will only apply to contracts entered into on or after 1 July 2018.

 The new laws are designed to address phoenixing activity in the property sector.